igmmgi/EegFun.jl/docs/src/demos/tf_stft.md

 This demo demonstrates time-frequency analysis using the Short-Time Fourier Transform (STFT), a classic approach to spectrograms.

-This demo demonstrates time-frequency analysis using the Short-Time Fourier Transform (STFT), a classic approach to spectrograms.

 ### What is STFT?

 STFT applies the Fast Fourier Transform (FFT) to windowed segments of the signal: